-Skydiving accident claims
+Skydiving accident compensation claims

 Skydiving, including group, tandem and solo jumps, is increasing in popularity.
 The sport is an inherently dangerous activity, carrying the risk of very serious injury and death in the event of an accident.
 Due to this risk, however, safety standards are extremely high, and accidents are rare.